Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Introduction

 In recent years, several works have proposed integrating the concept of SVO into control frameworks, with the aim of modeling heterogeneous interactions among agents.
 In \cite{pierson2020weighted}, the authors introduce a Weighted Buffered Voronoi tessellation for semi-cooperative multi-agent navigation policies with guarantees on collision avoidance.
 However, this approach is limited to single-integrator dynamics, and constructing Voronoi cells becomes computationally expensive for higher-dimensional systems.
 In \cite{he2024priority}, the authors use a similar approach to assign priority levels to the agents to resolve deadlocks.
 Control barrier function (CBF)-based methods have also been used to solve this problem.
 For example, \cite{lyu2022responsibility} computes the relative personality differences between agents from a global personality score and designs a CBF-based safe control law.
 In \cite{risk_aware}, a risk-aware decentralized framework is proposed, where each agent is assigned a proportion of responsibility for collision avoidance, ensuring safe and efficient motion without direct communication.
 The work in \cite{chandra2023socialmapf} tackles the multi-agent path-finding problem in socially aware settings using an auction-based mechanism to resolve conflicts among agents.
 But again, these methods depend on state-space discretization or require solving optimization problems at each step, which limits their scalability to higher-dimensional systems and relies on exact knowledge of the system dynamics.

-In this work, we address the gap between incorporating social preference or personality information and handling multi-agent systems with unknown dynamics.
-We extend the \textit{spatiotemporal tube} (STT) based framework to solve temporal reach-avoid-stay (TRAS) tasks in decentralized multi-agent systems with heterogeneous social orientations.
-Each agent is associated with a \textit{social awareness index} which encodes its social preference or personality.
-We propose a \textit{real-time STT} framework that synthesizes the tubes online for each agent while capturing its social awareness relative to others.
-We then derive an \textit{approximation-free}, \textit{closed-form control} law that constrains the system trajectories within these evolving tubes, ensuring that the agents stay clear of the dynamic unsafe sets, avoid inter-agent collision while respecting their social awareness, and reach the target within a prescribed time.
-The proposed approach provides formal safety and timing guarantees without requiring offline computation or prior knowledge of obstacle trajectories.
-The proposed control strategy is computationally lightweight, model-free and can handle unknown disturbances, making it well-suited for real-time applications.
-We demonstrate the effectiveness of the proposed real-time STT framework through extensive case studies, both in simulation and on hardware, involving 2D omnidirectional mobile robots and 3D aerial vehicles.
+In this work, we explore the integration of social preferences or personality information into multi-agent systems operating under unknown dynamics.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a \textit{real-time spatiotemporal tube (STT)} framework for decentralized multi-agent systems with unknown dynamics to solve temporal reach-avoid-stay (TRAS) tasks in dynamic environments. \item We introduce a \textit{social awareness index} to model heterogeneous social behaviors among agents and incorporate it into the STT design to capture socially-aware inter-agent interactions. \item We derive an \textit{approximation-free}, \textit{closed-form control law} that constrains each agent within its evolving STT, thereby ensuring collision avoidance, obstacle avoidance, and prescribed-time target reachability. \item The proposed framework provides formal safety and timing guarantees without requiring offline tube synthesis or \textit{a priori} knowledge of obstacle trajectories, while remaining computationally lightweight and suitable for real-time implementation. \item We validate the effectiveness of the proposed approach through extensive simulation and hardware experiments involving 2D omnidirectional mobile robots and 3D aerial vehicles. \end{itemize}